 Information on climate change is assessed by IPCC.
-In 2013, IPCC released their 5th assessment report (AR5), giving best estimates and likely ranges of sea level change on global and regional scale [Church et al., 2013b].
+In 2013, IPCC released its 5th assessment report (AR5), giving the best estimates and likely ranges of sea level change on global and regional scale [Church et al., 2013b].
 In 2019, IPCC released a Special Report on the Ocean and Cryosphere in a Changing Climate (SROCC) [Oppenheimer et al., 2019].
-In SROCC, two important aspects of sea level are noted initially for understanding the climate change induced sea level rise (SLR): climate change induced global mean sea level (GMSL) rise (introduced in this section) and extreme sea level (ESL) rise (Section 6).
+In SROCC, two important aspects of sea level are noted initially for understanding the climate change-induced sea level rise (SLR): climate change-induced global mean sea level (GMSL) rise (introduced in this section) and extreme sea level (ESL) rise (Section 6).
+In August 2021, IPCC's most current report, the sixth assessment report (AR6) from Working Group I (WGI), was released [Fox-Kemper et al., 2021].
+In AR6 WGI, IPCC offers policymakers regular scientific assessments of climate change, its consequences, and future risks.
+As part of this initiative, IPCC reviews and synthesizes scientific literature and publishes consensus projections of future sea levels around the globe for a variety of possible future scenarios.